 Interested in reaching teens?
 Advertise on TikTok.
 If you want to reach an older generation, look to Facebook.
 Try looking at which social networks perform well organically for your brand.
 Where does your content naturally strike a chord with fans?
-This is an obvious choice for your first social ad campaigns.
+This is an obvious choice for your first social ad campaign.

-What is Community Management?
+What Is Community Management?

 Community management is essentially about relationships and how your brand capitalizes on opportunities to interact with your community in online spaces.